Mostafa-ammer/Machine_Learning_Models/Covariance vs Correlation/covariance vs correlation.md

 This equation measures how changes in one variable are associated with changes in another.
 A positive covariance indicates a positive relationship, while a negative covariance indicates a negative relationship.
 However, the magnitude of covariance is difficult to interpret directly.

 # what is the Limitation of Covariance  ?
-** Lack of Standardization: **Unlike correlation coefficients, which are standardized and always fall within the range of -1 to 1, covariance values have no inherent bounds.
+**Lack of Standardization**Unlike correlation coefficients, which are standardized and always fall within the range of -1 to 1, covariance values have no inherent bounds.
 This makes it challenging to assess the strength of the relationship between variables based on the magnitude of the covariance alone.

 # How we solve this Problem ?
 By using Correlation between variable not the Covariance ?